Mesothelioma Risk Factors

 Most people who develop mesothelioma were exposed to heavy levels of asbestos over a prolonged period.
 This most commonly occurs on a job but may also occur in the home.

 A single asbestos exposure can also significantly raise your mesothelioma risk when the exposure is significant.
-During the 9/11 terrorist attack, the first responders to the World Trade Center were exposed to significant levels of asbestos during a short-term period, but cases of mesothelioma have already been reported.
+The first responders during the 9/11 terrorist attack were exposed to significant levels of asbestos during a short-term period, but cases of mesothelioma have already been reported.

 Due to the latency of mesothelioma, 9/11 mesothelioma cases are expected to continue emerging for several more decades.